searke/searke.github.com/_posts/2013-01-01-MethodOfFrob.md

 ---
 layout: post
-title: The Method of Frobenius
+title: Some Examples of the Method of Frobenius
 excerpt: Solving Differential and Functional Equations with Infinite Series
 ---